viamrobotics/docs/docs/fleet/rbac.md

 ## Change a user's access

-If you have the **Owner** role, you can [invite new users](/fleet/organizations/#invite-users-to-your-organization) and change the roles assigned to an organization member on a per robot, location, or organization level.
+If you have the **Owner** role, you can [invite new users](/fleet/organizations/#invite-users-to-your-organization) and change the roles assigned to an organization member on a per machine, location, or organization level.

 To view the roles each organization member has, click on the organization dropdown in the top navigation bar and click on **Settings**.